PART 2 - Exposure Correction:

 7. As you work hide your duplicate/retouched layer to see a before and after by clicking on the 'eye'.

-9. NEXT, realistically retouch one of your images and save it, Put it in your 'Photoshop Techniques' Collection!
+9. NEXT, realistically retouch one of your images and save it in the same place as “Retouch2.psd”!
 Ideas- retouch blemishes in a portrait or a landscape with trash cans you want to remove.

 PART 4 - Layer Masks: